aapopalkama/oikotie-helsinki-restapi/README.md

 # oikotie-helsinki-restapi
-Apartment for sale and sold on the Oikotie.fi website.
+Apartments that are for sale and apartments that have already been sold on the Oikotie.fi website.
 The data is not updated daily and only includes apartments located in Helsinki.

 link : https://oikotie-helsinki-restapi.herokuapp.com/